Kansoldev/Todo-list-cli-app/README.md

 ## Contribution

-If you would like to contribute to this project, make a fork of the repo, make your changes and submit a pull request Thanks for using this cli application.
+If you would like to contribute to this project, make a fork of the repo, make your changes and submit a pull request.
+Thanks for using this cli application.
 You can check out my [portfolio](https://kansoldev.netlify.app) to find out more about me and the kind of work I do.